 7 Easy Steps To Build A Content Calendar

 If content marketing is part of your strategy this year, having a documented plan is essential for great results.
 In today’s crowded media landscape, you can’t just produce ad hoc blog posts or dabble in social media to compete.
 To get your voice heard, you need a consistent, considered plan for how you’ll create conversation, build a community and position your brand.
-You need a content calendar
+You need a content calendar.

 1. Pick Your Tools

-It’s important to find the right format for your business – they won’t be the same for everyone.
+It’s important to find the right format for your business – it won’t be the same for everyone.
 The tool you use will depend on the size of your team, the amount of content you plan to create, your collaboration process and your budget.
 Programs like Excel and Google Sheets are excellent if you’re starting out, because you can customise them to your own preferences.
 This does mean a bit of extra work, so if you’re strapped for time you can use a template or online calendar tool.
 A great option is TeamUp, which has both free and paid options and allows for easy collaboration.
 The free version has all the basic features you need, including colour coding, branding, multiple admin and access levels, and different calendar views from monthly and weekly to agendas.

 2. Map Out Your Year

 Start broadly by planning out your year.
 Consider your sales cycle, industry and company events, holidays, product launches and news announcements.
 Mapping everything out like this will highlight practical considerations like team absences and busy periods where you’ll need to create content in advance.
 Once you’ve done this, brainstorm broad themes for different parts of the year, to help plan what content you’ll create.
-For example, you might want to focus on New Year Resolution themed content over January, while in June you’ll create content centered on the end of financial year if you live here in Australia.
+For example, you might want to focus on New Year Resolution themed content over January, while in June you can create content centered on the end of financial year if you operate in Australia.
 If you have a major company event scheduled in September, maybe August should be dedicated to that theme.

 3. Assign Content Formats

 Assign your themes to relevant content formats to paint a picture of the range of content you’ll be producing.
 Some themes will be suited to longer, in-depth content like whitepapers or research projects, while others will work better as blog posts or social updates.
 Planning formats in advance is a helpful way of structuring your content production.
-Once you’ve pinpointed major pieces, like webinars or in-depth case studies, you can use these to plan less intensive content, helping to fill out your calendar.
+Once you’ve pinpointed major pieces, like webinars or a research report, you can use these to plan less intensive content, helping to fill out your calendar.
 For example, you might run a series of blog posts to promote your end of year webinar and follow-up with an email marketing campaign.
 Now you’ve got three whole months of content production planned.